‘What’s this?’ you may ask, ‘Microsoft made a mistake with Windows 8.1?’.

 Those that know me may also wonder why I have posted such a powerful heading like the one above.
 My coworkers often accuse me of drinking the Microsoft Kool-Aid.
 With my PC running Windows 8.1, with Internet Explorer 11 as my default browser, my Bing.com homepage, Bing Bar and Bing Desktop apps, my Windows Phone and my Xbox (oh and the fact I want to buy a car with Sync), I honestly don’t know where they get it from.

-But back to the topic on hand.
+But back to the topic at hand.
 What is this mistake Microsoft made with Windows 8.1 and how that will affect IT professionals?

 This became apparent recently when I wanted to move my data between two Windows 8.1 laptops.
 The screenshot below is all you get.